| The Character of WisdomAn Introduction to Old Testament

 beings on a daily basis.
 Much of the rest of Scripture is concerned with

+those unique events in history in which God reveals himself.
 2. In wisdom literature there is little interest in history, politics, God who acts,

 miracles, sin, forgiveness guilt; these things are not discounted, only